Chewieez/bangazon/README.md

 # Bangazon-API
 The Bangazon-API provides users with access to information about the Bangazon organization.
-The company provides information from two domains:
+The company provides information from two categories:
 * The **company** itself including Employees, Training Programs and Computer Equipment
 * The Bangazon **App** including Customers, Products and Orders